Yaslen Clemente Flaunts Killer Curves In Skimpy Crop Top And Denim Booty Shorts

-Internet sensation Yaslen Clemente updated her Instagram account on Tuesday, October 27 with some revealing new images of herself, leaving plenty of social media users breathless.
+Internet sensation Yaslen Clemente updated her Instagram account on Tuesday, October 27 with some revealing new images of herself, which left plenty of social media users breathless.

-The 23-year-old fitness trainer was photographed outdoors for the two-slide series, as she stood in front of a colorful Jeep that featured Bang Energy advertising on it.
-Yaslen was the center of attention in both frames as she situated herself directly in front of the camera and struck two sexy poses.
+For the two-slide series, the 23-year-old fitness trainer was photographed outdoors in front of a colorful Jeep that featured Bang Energy advertising on it.
+Yaslen was the center of attention as she situated herself directly in front of the camera and struck two sexy poses.

-In the first image, she stood up straight with her body facing the camera with one arm in the air and one tugging on her bottoms.
-She popped one hip out to showcase her curves, and smiled widely as she looked directly into the camera’s lens, emitting a playful vibe.
+In the first image, she stood up straight with her body facing the camera.
+She had one arm in the air and tugged on her bottoms with the other.
+She popped one hip out to showcase her curves and smiled widely as she looked directly into the camera’s lens, emitting a playful vibe.
 The second snapshot displayed the back of her body as she propped her booty out and bent her left leg.
 She rotated her head over her left shoulder to share another smile while again keeping one arm in the air.

 Her mid-length, blond locks, which featured dark roots, were styled in natural-looking waves that fell around her shoulders.